sergiospagnuolo/intercept-volt/README.md

 # intercept-volt
 Intercept + Volt Data Lab interface for joint dataviz projects

+Most graphics were made using the [Flourish](https://flourish.studio/) D3 wrap.

 ## To run on localhost

 This project contains all the dependencies it needs for its visualizations to work seamlessly without outside resources, such as CNDs or APIs.